Henri Désiré Landru: Louise Jaume (c. 26 November 1917)

 Louise-Joséphine Jaume (38), a devout Catholic dress shop assistant, was recently divorced.
 She met Landru (as "Lucien Guillet", a supposed refugee from the Ardennes) through a marriage bureau in summer 1917.
 She initially resisted his advances due to her faith but eventually accepted his proposal after attending Mass with him at Sacré-Cœur.
-Landru took her to Gambais on November 15, 1917, with a single ticket.
-She disappeared around November 24 or 26, 1917.
-Landru stole 275 francs from her and withdrew 1,400 francs from her bank account on November 30.
+Landru took her to Gambais on 15 November 1917, with a single ticket.
+She disappeared around 24 or 26 November 1917.
+Landru stole 275 francs from her and withdrew 1,400 francs from her bank account on 30 November.

 Anne-Marie Pascal (5 April 1918)

 Anne-Marie ('Annette') Pascal (36), also divorced, worked as a dressmaker near Père Lachaise Cemetery and possibly engaged in prostitution.
 Nicknamed "Mme Sombrero" for her hats, she sought a "sugar daddy" and responded to Landru's ad in La Presse in September 1916.
 She became his mistress.
 Uniquely, she expressed fear of Landru, writing to her aunt days before disappearing: "I don't know who he is, but I'm scared.
 When he looks at me with those eyes, it chills me.
 There's something demonic about him."
-On April 5, 1918, Landru took her to Gambais (single ticket); she vanished.
+On 5 April 1918, Landru took her to Gambais (single ticket); she vanished.
 Landru and his son Charles later sold her furniture.

 Marie-Thérèse Marchadier (13 January 1919)

 Marie-Thérèse Marchadier (37, though reported as 36 in one source), originally from Bordeaux, ran a small boarding house on Rue Saint-Jacques, Paris, and engaged in prostitution.
 She was known for walking her two beloved Belgian Griffon dogs.
 Heavily indebted, she contacted Landru (under an alias) in late 1918, possibly after seeing an ad offering to buy furniture, or perhaps having met him years earlier.
 Landru, needing cash himself, borrowed from his wife to potentially buy Marchadier's property.
 He proposed marriage; she replied her only wish was to live in the country.
-He took her to Gambais on January 9, 1919.
+He took her to Gambais on 9 January 1919.
 Despite her strong will, she agreed to cohabit and sell her furniture, receiving 2,000 francs after returning briefly to Paris.
-On January 13, 1919, Landru escorted her back to Gambais, reportedly carrying two bags of coal.
+On 13 January 1919, Landru escorted her back to Gambais, reportedly carrying two bags of coal.
 She disappeared that day.
-On January 16, neighbours reported nauseatingly foul smoke pouring from the villa's chimney.
+On 16 January, neighbours reported nauseatingly foul smoke pouring from the villa's chimney.